WaveringAna/embedder/README.md

 ```
 Default username is admin with the password being whatever EBPASS is

-ShareX support is enabled at "/upload", requires auth with key
+ShareX support is enabled at "/upload", requires auth with key, expire key is in days
 JSON
 ```
 {